1030 Swabia Court, Suite 201

 Cangelosi graduated with a Bachelor's Degree in Sociology from St. Mary's College of Maryland in 2017 where he spent four years on the baseball team.
 During that time, he earned All-Conference Academy Team honors.

-He currently lives in Durham, North Carolina.
+He currently lives in Raleigh, North Carolina.

 Director, Youth Programs